behroozmirzaie/learning_kafka_iceberg_flink/training_plan/day-04/README.md

 Choosing the right partitioning key is a critical design decision that directly impacts the scalability and performance of your Kafka applications.

+### Managing Topics and Cluster Architecture

+#### Who is responsible for creating topics?
+In a real-world environment, topic creation is a managed process.
+The responsibility usually falls to:
+*   **Platform/Operations Team (Recommended):** In most organizations, a central team manages the Kafka cluster.
+Developers request a topic, and the platform team creates it with the correct configurations.
+This prevents topic sprawl and ensures stability.
+*   **Developers:** In smaller teams, developers might create topics themselves.
+*   **Automatic Creation (Development Only):** Kafka can be configured with `auto.create.topics.enable=true` to create topics on the fly.
+This is useful for local testing but is **highly discouraged in production** as it leads to topics with non-optimal default settings.

+#### How are topics created and deleted?
+The primary tool is `kafka-topics.sh`, a command-line script that exists **inside the Kafka container**, not in your local project folder.
+You run it using `docker exec`:
+*   **Create a topic:** `docker exec kafka kafka-topics.sh --bootstrap-server localhost:9092 --create --topic my-topic --partitions 3`
+*   **Delete a topic:** `docker exec kafka kafka-topics.sh --bootstrap-server localhost:9092 --delete --topic my-topic` (Note: This requires the broker to have `delete.topic.enable=true`, which is the default in this learning environment).

+#### What is ZooKeeper?
+ZooKeeper is the coordinator for the Kafka cluster.
+It acts as the authoritative source of truth for the cluster's metadata.
+Think of it as the "brain" or "nervous system" that Kafka depends on to function.
+Its key responsibilities include:
+*   **Cluster Membership:** Tracking which brokers are currently online.
+*   **Controller Election:** Electing one broker to be the cluster controller.
+*   **Storing Configurations:** Storing all topic configurations, access control lists, etc.
+(Note: Newer versions of Kafka can run in a mode called KRaft, which removes the ZooKeeper dependency, but our setup uses the traditional and still very common ZooKeeper-based architecture).

 ## Training Questions

 1. Create a new topic called `user_activity` with 3 partitions.
 You can use the `kafka-topics.sh` command-line tool for this.
 (Hint: you'll need to `docker exec` into the `kafka` container).